mojilala/sticker-api/README.md

 + offset - (optional) results offset, defaults to 0
 + rating - limit results to those rated (y,g, pg, pg-13 or r).
 + lang - (optional) specify default country for regional content; format is 2-letter ISO 639-1 country code.
 See list of supported langauges [here](#language-support)
-+ fmt - (optional) return results in html or json format (useful for viewing responses as GIFs to debug/test)
++ fmt - (optional) return results in html or json format (useful for viewing responses as IMAGESs to debug/test)

 ### Sample Response: Search